How the new Early Years Initial Teacher Training for childminders (EYITT) is delivered

 With placement support, tailored learning, and sector-specific knowledge, Best Practice Network ensures every childminder has the opportunity to achieve Early Years Teacher Status — while continuing to make a difference in their communities and lead the way in Early Years education.

-How is Early Years Initial Teacher Training (EYITT) delivered?
+How is Early Years Initial Teacher Training (EYITT) for childminders delivered?

 Trainees attend eight virtual or Face-to-Face training days, engage in self-paced online study and gain extra experience through placements in another setting.